Alabama Museum of Natural History

 About the author

-The Alabama Museum of Natural History is the state natural history museum of Alabama and is located in Smith Hall on the University of Alabama campus in Tuscaloosa.
-It was founded in 1831, making it the oldest museum in the state.
+The Alabama Museum of Natural History is the official natural history museum of the state of Alabama and is located in Smith Hall on the University of Alabama campus in Tuscaloosa.
+Its roots go back to 1831, making it the oldest museum in the state.